lsbFlying/resy/README.md

 ### subscribe
-To some extent, we can use useEffect's dependency array to subscribe to data, but resy's subscribe is actually slightly different from useEffect's, and it can also make up for and improve many functions that useEffect can't deal with.
+To some extent, we can use useEffect's dependency array to subscribe to data, but resy's subscribe is actually slightly different from useEffect, and it can also make up for and improve many functions that useEffect can't deal with.
 ```tsx
 import { useEffect } from "react";